California State University-Northridge Reviews

 CSUN is a great school with so many undergraduate and graduate programs.
 Professors were of great help and they relate to you, they are with you all the way.
 As a student you need to seek help and you will get it, they have all the resources.
 I spent four years working on my bachelors' degree and I have a double major.
 There are ways where you can work it out to graduate in four years with a minor or a second degree.
 Overall, I love CSUN, is a wonderful school.

 California State University Northridge is an outstanding school, it challenged me in ways I would have never thought and educated me throughout my time there to be a well rounded individual.
+The professors are extremely helpful; they place great importance on student education.
 Attending this university prepared me for my future ahead to pursue optometry.

 California State University-Northridge, African-American/Black Studies program is one of the best in California.
 The course work, the professors, and the diversity of the students that attend and take these courses are challenged and ready for the real world.
 This program talks about many levels and facets of all races and cultures giving you a broad understanding of history, Black Literature, Writing, and the depths of the culture.